 The First Step to Effective Critical Event Management: Mass Notification Systems

-When facing any number of critical events, speed and responsiveness are key.
+When facing critical events, speed and responsiveness are key.
 A mass notification system allows organizations to easily send emergency communications with ease, reliability, and consistency – all of which are vital in times of crisis.
 For example, Everbridge Mass Notification with Incident Communications prioritizes ease of use while maximizing speed and reliability, allowing organizations and government bodies to reach their audience before, during, and after a critical event.

 What is a Critical Event Management System?